sarvex/exercism-crystal/README.md

 ### All Exercises

-Run all Exercises with:
+Test all exercises with:
 ```bash
 $ make test-exercises
 ```

 ### Single Exercises

-Run single Exercises with:
+Test single exercises with:
 ```bash
 $ make test-exercise EXERCISE=exercise-name
 ```